mozilla/fxa-auth-server/docs/api.md

 protocol order is slightly different from the sample on wikipedia, but the variables are the same.

-[Hawk](https://github.com/hueniverse/hawk) is used to authenticate many requests.
+[Hawk](https://github.com/hueniverse/hawk) is used to authenticate requests marked 🔒.

 # Request Format